abhishek-kumar-code/Redfish_Public/docs/DSP2046/HistoricalSchemaGuideInput.md

 # Using this guide

 Every Redfish API response consists of a JSON payload containing properties that are strictly defined by a schema for that resource.
 The schema defining a particular resource can be determined from the value of the "@odata.type" property returned in every Redfish response.
 This guide details the definitions for every Redfish standard schema.

-This version of the guide was created for historical comparison of previous releases of the Redfish Schema bundle (DSP8010).
-The latest version of this document available from the Redfish Standards page contains common property definitions, example payloads, and additional material to explain the Redfish data model.
-This version should only be used as a historical reference.

 Each schema section contains: